5iver/openHAB-utils/README.md

 _**NOTE: The development Z-Wave binding has been [merged into the master branch](https://community.openhab.org/t/zwave-binding-updates/51080), so only choose the development branch for Z-Wave if Chris has instructed you to do so (he may throw a test jar out there).**_

   This script is interactive and will prompt for input.
 It must be copied to, and executed from, the addons directory on the openHAB server, **using the same account that runs openHAB**.
-  After downloading, be sure to set the permissions so that it can be executed (`chmod u+x zzManualInstall.sh`), or run it with `bash zzManualInstall.sh`.
+  After downloading, be sure to set the permissions so that it can be executed (`chmod u+x zzManualInstaller.sh`), or run it with `bash zzManualInstaller.sh`.
   If using a package installation (like openHABian), execute the script with `sudo -E -u openhab bash zzManualInstaller.sh`.
   At this time, there is very little error checking in the case of a failure in the script, so you should verify that it has run successfully when it completes, e.g. run `list -s | grep -i zig` in Karaf.
   This script can: